- ABOUT

 How much does it cost?

-LIT programs are free, and only available to kids whose families are living below the Low Income Cut-off.
+LIT programs are free, and only available to kids whose families are living below the Low Income Measure (LIM).

 How do I register?

 Registration takes place during the calendar year starting September 1st and closes December 1st.
-To apply for Leaders In Training, contact us.
+To apply for Leaders In Training, contact us, or go directly to our online registration form HERE

 Program Information